mhtpsd/bill-split-application/README.md

 ## Live Application URL

-The application is hosted on Netlify and can be accessed at `<your-netlify-app-url>`.
+The application is hosted on Vercel and can be accessed at ``.

 ## Environment Setup and Configuration